iTakedown27/HandicapHelper/README.md

 # HandicapHelper
-Wilhacks 2.0 project.
-Might update this later on.
-This website is meant to help kids with disabilities navigate through technology
+This website is meant to help kids with disabilities navigate through technology, supply their technological needs, and give a referral to their parents if they need help.
+If the parent does not respond within 15 minutes, a person will request to aid the child in navigating through technology in a way they can understand.